-Stephen R. Little, senior attorney at Little and Lattimore, has practiced law for 40 years.
+Stephen R. Little, senior attorney at Little and Lattimore, has practiced law for over 40 years.
 A 1977 graduate of Wake Forest University in Winston Salem, NC, he spent many years building a practice focused on the people of McDowell County and the surrounding areas.
-In addition to many awards and citations, Steve continues to further his education in law and develop skills that allow him to focus on real estate, business issues, personal injury, estates, wills, trusts, and civil lawsuits.
-Steve’s belief’s and ideals continue to demonstrate his fair and honest work ethic as well as his leadership in the community of Marion and McDowell County.
+In addition to many awards and citations, Steve continues to further his education in law and develop skills that allow him to focus on real estate, business issues, personal Injury, estates, wills, trusts, and elder law issues.
+Steve's beliefs and ideals continue to demonstrate his fair and honest work ethic as well as his leadership n the community of Marion and McDowell County.

 Position: Senior Attorney

-1977 graduate with J.D. degree.
+1977 graduate with a J.D. degree.
 Recipient of Trial Advocacy Award

 Wake Forest University, Winston-Salem, NC

-1973 cum laude graduate with B.A. degree.
-Major in History.
+1973 cum laude graduate with a B.A. degree.
+Major in History

-Undergraduate honors and activities include Dean’s list, elected class officer, elected student government representative, marching & pep band, Old Gold & Black (student newspaper) staff writer.
-Delta Kappa Epsilon social fraternity.
+Undergraduate honors and activities include Dean's List, elected class officer, elected student government representative, marching & pep band, Old Gold & Black (student newspaper) staff writer.
+Delta Kapa Epsilon social fraternity

 Estate Planning / Elder Law